What is mindfulness-based cognitive therapy (MBCT?)

-- Daily mindfulness: Practicing mindfulness through day-to-day activities such as showering, brushing your teeth, making your bed and eating food.
+- Daily Mindfulness: Practicing mindfulness through daily activities such as showering, brushing your teeth, making the bed, and eating food.
 This involves taking time to focus on each sensation, such as the feel of the water on your skin, rather than letting your mind get distracted by other thoughts or sights.

 Benefits of MBCT can include: